LeePedersen/beep-boop/README.md

 _Input:_
 _Output: I'm sorry Dave, I can't do that_

-_For input that isn't an integer, program returns a beep with twice the amount of e's as the input length, and something involving their name_
+_For input that isn't an integer, program returns their name but with the first vowel repeated the same number of times as the length of the string entered and a reminder that they need to enter an integer_
-_Input: george, cats_
+_Input: james, cats_
-_Output: beeeep_
+_Output: jaaaaames that's not an integer_

 ## Support and Contact Details